manfredimiraula/manfredimiraula.com/_posts/2020-09-28-becoming-a-sql-database-administrator.markdown

+---
+layout: post
+title: Become a SQL database administrator, build your first database in Postgres and become 10x faster in your daily ETL routines
+date: 2020-09-27 11:30
+description: Here I show how to create your first local SQL database using Postgres, psql and PgAdmin.
+By using SQL in your datasciene workflow, we can achieve better performances than using Python for pure data cleaning and wrangling of semi-organized data sets.
+img: 2020-09-28-becoming-a-sql-database-administrator/banner.jpg
+fig-caption: # Add figcaption (optional)
+tags: [post, blog, phd2datascience, data science, datascience, PhD, python, SQL, programming language, database, database administrator, SQL admin, Postgres, PgAdmin, tutorial, training]

+---

 Everything starts for a reason...I was playing around with some messy data that I wanted to tame for a personal data science project.
 I automatically, without thinking, imported the data in Python.

 I got bored.
 Python is not the elective language to clean and manage data.
 Personally, I have experience and I'm comfortable using SQL which is my go-to language to manage clean and wrangle data.
 SQL has the advantage of being extremely efficient in transforming operations and pre-exploratory data analysis.